cocos/cocos-docs/en/publish/subpackage.md

 ![](subpackage/configuration.png)

+In addition to the general [Asset Bundle Configuration](../scripting/asset-bundle.md#configuration), the main settings to focus on for the mini game subpackages are:
-Set the **Target Platform** to the mini game platform that you want to subpackage, set the **Compression Type** to the **Mini Game Subpackage**, and then click the **Apply** button at the top right to configure the folder as a Asset Bundle.<br>
+- Set the **Target Platform** to the mini game platform that you want to subpackage, and set the **Compression Type** to the **Mini Game Subpackage**.
-The **Bundle Name** will be passed as the loaded name when the Asset Bundle is loaded.
-The name of this folder will be used by default.

-For more information on configuration, see the documentation [Asset Bundle - Configuration](../scripting/asset-bundle.md#configuration).
+- The mini game subpackages can only be placed locally and cannot be configured as remote packages, so the **Is Remote Bundle** option cannot be checked.

+Once configured, click the **Apply** button at the top right and the folder will be configured as a Asset Bundle.

 ## Build